millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide900.md

 ### Canvas 1 - Sales Summary

 Questions Answered with Data in this section:

 ```
 ‘What are my monthly sales by dollar and quantity sold?’
-   'What are my sales in each country region?
+‘What are my sales in each country region?
 And what products sell best in each country?’
 ```

 #### Create Sales Summary using a Combo Chart and Trend Line